charliecalvert/CloudNotes/javascript-guide/BasicSyntax.md

- Use Prototype to Extend the String Class {#decorate}
+ Use Prototype to Extend the String Class
 -----------------------------------------

 Call Elvenware.testDecoration()